CKCordes/CEP2_GRP5/DDBserver/README.md

 ```

 ## Create a superuser
 To get a correct set of credentials you'll have to create a Django `superuser`.
 This is needed as the login checks for a match in the Django superusers when a user tries to login.
-Alternatively, due to the current the low prioritization of security measures, you can bypass the login process by navigating to `127.0.0.1:8000/index`.
+Alternatively, due to the current low prioritization of security measures, you can bypass the login process by navigating to `127.0.0.1:8000/index`.
 ### To create a new superuser:
 Navigate to the directory containing the `manage.py` file.
 In this repository that is `/DDBserver/`.